 - Better to Die than Be Killed: Well, to be taken alive.
 Erik orders Gérard to shoot him and spare him from capture.

 - "Mélodie de Paris" is reprised after the death of Buquet for Erik to bemoan his fate, as well as how dark and wretched he believes Paris is.

 - "You Are Music" starts out as a lovely, joyful duet between Erik and Christine, and is reprised as the last thing they sing to each other before Erik dies.

 - "Dressing For The Night" starts with the company of the Opera preparing to go to the Bistro for a night out, and is reprised as an Angry Mob Song for the hunt for the Phantom.

 - Distant Duet: "Home".
 Christine sings from within the Opera, the Phantom continues the song beneath the building.

-- Even Bad Men Love Their Mamas: Erik did kill two people, and therefore can be considered "bad".
+- Even Bad Men Love Their Mamas: Erik did kill two people.
 He still loves his mother Belladova, and sees her in Christine.